 What’s the Difference Between Red and Blue Light Therapy?

-Red light therapy and blue light therapy are often used together and complement one another.
-Here are some of the skin conditions that red and blue light therapy, together, can treat:
+When it comes to blue light vs. red light for skin and acne, combining the two light therapies can produce the best results.
+Doctors and dermatologists often use the two spectrums together since they complement one another.
+Here are some of the conditions that red and blue light therapy, together, can help treat:

 - Signs of aging, including age spots and wrinkles